entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 ### GKE

-* There is still a known issue with the current NGINX ingress that can be worked around.
+* There is a known issue with the current NGINX ingress that can be worked around.

-## Deprecation Warnings

-* Support for versions 1 and 2 of the plugin descriptor are deprecated and will be removed in the future.

 ## Previous Releases
 Please see the `Versions` list in the main navigation menu to access documentation and release notes for previous versions of Entando.